 Although there is been a lot of talk about Blockchain technology Cryptocurrencies and Bitcoin; very few people actually understand how these things work.
 To make sense out of all this, people also want to know; How Cryptocurrencies are regulated?
 How users of Cryptocurrencies remain anonymous?
 And how secure is Bitcoin?
 According to Price Waterhouse Coopers USA, Bitcoin is the most popular cryptocurrency, a medium of exchange transacted on the digital platform using encryption techniques capable of controlling the monetary unit‘s creation and verifying transactions.
 Blockchain, on the other hand, is the technology that makes it possible to trade in cryptocurrencies.
 Broadly speaking, Blockchain is a centralized ledger, where transactions involving pier-to-pier network are executed.

 On the whole, the benefits of using blockchain cryptocurrencies are numerous.
-They include accurate currency and transaction tracking, increased transparency, cost reduction and use of a permanent, verifiable ledger.
-There are, however, several unknowns that users have to contend with, such as competing platforms, challenges involved in implementing the transactions and regulatory implications.
-Increasing number of users are also concerned with the complexity of the technology.
+They include accurate currency and transaction tracking, increased transparency, cost reduction, and use of a permanent, verifiable ledger.
+There are, however, several unknowns that users have to contend with, such as competing platforms, challenges involved in implementing the transactions, and regulatory implications.
+An increasing number of users are also concerned with the complexity of technology.
 When discussing cryptocurrencies, it is also important to reiterate that the currency does not have an intrinsic value or physical form.
 The inability to redeem the cryptocurrency into another commodity such as Silver means it has no intrinsic value while the non-physical nature of the currency means it only exists in the network.
 Cryptocurrency supply is also not regulated by a central bank.

-In the trading floor, the process of forecasting, buying and selling stocks is often tedious, costly and fraught with lots of uncertainty.
+On the trading floor, the process of forecasting, buying, and selling stocks is often tedious, costly, and fraught with lots of uncertainty.
 An online stock trading tool such as tZERO is specially designed to increase transparency on the trading floor.
 The other powerful trading tool is called the Augur.
 This blockchain tool is not only ideal to predict the market, it also questions the outcome of an upcoming event along with the decision to buy or sell shares.
 The energy sector can also benefit from the technology by letting participants use smart contracts to buy and sell energy.
-Since middlemen are often a huge impediment to growth and efficiency, blockchain technology also makes it easier people to create micro grids that will help their community stay resilient in the face of consistent outages.
-Some of the most popular energy solutions that use blockchain technology include Grid+ and Power Ledger, which allow users to trade electricity and exchange money in real time.
+Since middlemen are often a huge impediment to growth and efficiency, blockchain technology also makes it easier for people to create microgrids that will help their community stay resilient in the face of consistent outages.
+Some of the most popular energy solutions that use blockchain technology include Grid+ and Power Ledger, which allow users to trade electricity and exchange money in real-time.

 This is a guest contribution by Adrian Rubin, a tech expert and Creative designer.
 He has written many articles about IoT and Blockchain technology and its applications.
 Adrian Rubin’s input in design circles has seen his agency expand its market share and stay innovative at all times.